danielohuruogu/watchwebapp/README.md

   }
 }

-Example, for the Digital configuration:
+Example, for a configuration to display a Digital watch:

 ModelsObject: {
   face: {